 The krama wheel collection is for wanderers and wonderers who take on each day with style and purpose.
 For those who embrace opportunities to have an impact wherever they go, both near and far.
-We create a cycle of positive change in the world, one scarf at a time.
+We create a cycle of positive change in the world, one thread at a time.

-Each scarf is hand-loomed by a weaver in Cambodia's Takéo province.
+Each krama wheel product is hand-loomed by a weaver in Cambodia's Takéo province.
 The cotton is hand-dyed, the fringe is hand-knotted, and the labels are hand-sewn, giving each stage of production a human touch.
-The scarves travel well and are versatile enough to easily transition through the changing seasons or time-zones.
+All of our products travel well and are versatile enough to easily transition through the changing seasons or time-zones.

 A child cannot attend school in Cambodia without a school uniform.
 Countless Cambodian families cannot afford this basic yet essential set of clothing to put their children in school.
 Our goal is to give children access to education while also empowering artisans to make a living.
-For each scarf you purchase:
+For each item you purchase:

 one weaver is paid fairly, treated respectfully, and better able to support her family.